emodjeska/ticket-lifecycle/README.md

 Take note that the ticket has been removed from our tickets.

-Go through and work through the rest of the tickets in a way that makes sense.
+Go through and resolve the rest of the tickets in a way that makes sense.
 When you are finished responding to all the tickets, you will see that this is reflected in Jane's tickets.

 ![image](https://github.com/emodjeska/ticket-lifecycle/assets/143763072/4cca7b2e-9fce-4471-b77a-042564bebcbd)

-From there, Logon to The Admin Portal -> click Agents -> click Manage Agents -> click on Johns profile -> Then click on access/ Permissions.
+From there, Login to The Admin Portal -> click Agents -> click Manage Agents -> click on Johns profile -> Then click on access/ Permissions.
 Take a look and get familar with the different features within OS Ticket as an Admin.
 This will simulate Admin related tasks.

 ![image](https://github.com/emodjeska/ticket-lifecycle/assets/143763072/13c896a0-b5f7-4127-a4c1-6d04be96cb11)